meeber/style-type-thing/README.md

 The prevalent opinion among the JavaScript community is that you should only use `let` when you intend on reassigning a variable to something else later on, and that `const` should be favored in all other situations, even when declaring a mutable object, such as with the bieber example above.

-But I disagree.
+I disagree.
 I don't think `const` should be used to declare an object that has properties which are intended to change.
-It's misleading and the cognitive cost isn't worth the minor benefit of protection against accidental reassignment.
+It's misleading and the cognitive cost of seeing through this deception isn't worth the minor benefit of protection against accidental reassignment.

 And besides, it's two extra characters long!!!